pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0122.md

 ## [Modern SwiftUI][modern-swiftui]

-At the beginning of the year we finished our 7-part series on what we feel it takes to build a modern SwiftUI application.
-We took one Apple's moderately complex demos, the [Scrumdinger][scrumdinger], and we rebuilt it with a focus on domain modeling for navigation, side effects, dependencies and testing.
+At the beginning of the year we finished our [7-part series][modern-swiftui] on what we feel it takes to build a modern SwiftUI application.
+We took inspiration from one of Apple's moderately complex demos, the [Scrumdinger][scrumdinger], and we rebuilt it with a focus on domain modeling for navigation, side effects, dependencies and testing.
 By the end we were able to accomplish things in our code base that were not so easy in Apple's, such as deep-linking, more cohesive previews, and simple unit testing.

 We ended up open-sourcing the application we built, which we call [SyncUps][syncups].
 We also encouraged others to share how they like to build modern, complex SwiftUI applications by rebuilding